Content development

 The wish was to learn and experience what it is like to perform work at great heights on a drilling rig.
 After watching a section, you can ask questions directly in the video to make sure it’s clear.
 If the answer is answered correctly, the video continues, if the answer is wrong, the relevant part of the video can be shown again automatically.
 With Virtual Reality glasses on, the participant experiences what is happening in reality.

-Source documents from the engineering department are the basis (3D-CAD model) for these technical illustrations.
-Technical mechanics see and learn to understand the most important components of the product in an interactive way.
-Visual instructions ensure faster and more precise results.
+Source documents from the engineering department are the basis (3D CAD model) for these technical illustrations.
+Technicians see and learn interactively to understand the operation and the most important components of the product.
+Visual instructions ensure faster and more accurate results.
 As a result, you see an exploded view here.
-This is a drawing of the engine showing the components of a structure or object have been taken apart and pictured separately, but in the correct proportion as if they were put together.
-Users are guided step-by-step through all phases of an assembly, disassembly or maintenance process.
+This is a drawing of the engine in which the parts of a structure or object have been taken apart and shown separately, but in the correct proportion as if they were put together.
+Users are guided step by step through all phases of an assembly, disassembly or maintenance process.

 This interactive video literally shows what happens if a process step is not completed correctly.
 There is a bottle cap fixed, which must arrive in the right way at the bottle, on which it must be attached.
 Work instructions have been made for those process steps.
 Afterwards it turned out that these were insufficiently helpful, because in a short time many foreign personnel had been hired who did not yet speak the Dutch language.
 With interactive videos and a voice-over in their own language, they are informed in a short time to be trained to solve this problem.